naatyfelicio-dot/atu/README.md

     if radInput then radInput.Text=tostring(Steal.StealRadius) end;if durationBox then durationBox.Text=tostring(Steal.StealDuration) end
     if laggerBox then laggerBox.Text=tostring(LAGGER_SPEED) end
     if laggerCarryBox then laggerCarryBox.Text=tostring(LAGGER_CARRY_SPEED) end
-    if setAutoCarrySpeedVisual then setAutoCarrySpeedVisual(autoSwitchSpeedEnabled) end
-    if _G.AutoCarrySpeed and _G.AutoCarrySpeed.SetEnabled then pcall(_G.AutoCarrySpeed.SetEnabled,autoSwitchSpeedEnabled) end
     if autoTPHeightBox then autoTPHeightBox.Text=tostring(autoTPHeight) end
     task.spawn(function()
         task.wait(0.15)